Robin Simon: Ultravox

+Adopting the stage name Robin Simon, he joined Ultravox as a replacement for Stevie Shears in 1977.
+Simon brought a more complex sound to the band with his use of guitar pedal effects.

-In addition to playing all guitars on Systems of Romance, Simon co-produced it with the band, Conny Plank (of Kraftwerk fame) and Dave Hutchins.
-He also pioneered the use of synthesizers that were put through guitar effects pedals, prior to Gary Numan's echoing of the technique, notably on the track "Quiet Men".
+Simon played all guitars on the Ultravox album Systems of Romance, produced by Conny Plank (of Kraftwerk fame) and Dave Hutchins.
+Simon pioneered the use of synthesizers that were put through guitar effects pedals, notably on the track "Quiet Men".

-In early 1979, after the US tour with the band and no longer on Island Records, having been dropped by the label despite increased sales and positive reviews, John Foxx left Ultravox.
+In early 1979, after the US tour with the band and no longer on Island Records, having been dropped by the label, John Foxx left Ultravox.
 Simon left some months later.
-He felt that without John Foxx, who had founded and named the band, and was its main songwriter, a new singer could cause the band to lose its integrity.

-While on the USA tour, Simon met Grace Weisbard, and returned to New York three months later to marry her on 25 April 1979.
-He lived in Coney Island, New York, for a year, and jammed with, among others, a local electro post-punk band called The Futants (along with Defunkt keyboardist Martin Fischer).
-Grace Simon (née Weisbard) moved to England with him, during his time with Magazine, before returning to New York.